Cizek612/StorageSystem/README.md

 # StorageSystem

-## Simple system allows you to save Lists of Objects or HashMaps to a JSON file!
+## Simple system allows you to save Lists of Objects or Maps to a JSON file!

 ### The Storage Class